Sparsity-Aware Distributed Learning for Gaussian Processes with Linear Multiple Kernel: GSMP Kernel for Multi-dimensional Data

-While the original GSM kernel formulation introduced in Section \ref{subsec:GSM} is suitable for one-dimensional data, extending it naively to multi-dimensional data results in an exponential growth in the number of grid points \cite{suwandiGaussianProcessRegression2022}, as discussed previously.
-To overcome this, we propose a new formulation called the grid spectral mixture product (GSMP) kernel,
+The original GSM kernel, introduced in Section \ref{subsec:GSM}, is primarily designed for one-dimensional input data ($P=1$), limiting its utility for multi-dimensional data.
+When applied to multi-dimensional data, the GSM kernel experiences an exponential increase in both model and computational complexity due to the rapid growth in the number of candidate grid points \cite{suwandiGaussianProcessRegression2022}.
+This exponential growth poses computational challenges and complicates the application of GSM kernel in high-dimensional problems.